ivyT26/CSCI4800_AI_Final_Project/README.md

 **Next day: try reward function using closest_waypoints code on AWS developer guide**

+### Note: A new version of the DeepRacer training (ie. V3 to V4) means that a new functionality or portion of code was added to a previous version of the training tested to enhance reward function.
+Description will note which version was cloned to add the new functionality.
+### Note: A sub version of the DeepRacer training (ie. V3 to V3-1) means that the current reward function for that version had values that were modified to enhance reward function.

 ##### Progress 11/21
 - trained DeepRacer for 10 minutes each training, evaluated for 3-4 trials
 - learned about reward functions examples and testing on AWS